- National Statistic: yes

 Every effort is made to ensure that the series are comparable over time.
 International standards (BPM6) are used in the production of ITIS data; therefore, figures published by the UK should be comparable with other countries.
-UK representation in working groups and Eurostat (by the ONS), help ensure that the UK is synchronised with any changes from EU member states.
+UK representation in international working groups help ensure that the UK is synchronised with any changes along with other countries.

 Accessibility and clarity